 The value of each property SHALL be a plain text message string (§3.9.2).
 As with any message string, it MAY contain placeholders (§3.9.4) and embedded links (§3.9.5).

-The set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of result.ruleMessageId properties (§3.19.9) in the run.
-The messageStrings property MAY contain additional properties whose names do not appear as the value of the result.ruleMessageId property for any result in the run.
+The set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of result.message.messageId properties (see §3.19.7) in the current run object.
+The messageStrings property MAY contain additional properties whose names do not appear as the value of the result.message.messageId property for any result in the run.

 NOTE: Additional properties are permitted in the messageStrings property for the convenience of tool vendors, who might find it easier to emit the entire set of messages supported by a rule, rather than restricting it to those messages that happen to appear in the log file.